1 dead in shooting near Pluto Drive

 Officers responded to a report of a person shot in the 7100 block of Pluto Drive around 6:20 a.m. and located a victim suffering from gunshot wounds.

-The victim was originally listed in critical condition but later died from their injuries.
-IMPD does not have any additional information at this time.
+The victim was initially listed in critical condition but later died from their injuries.
+IMPD says one person has been detained.

 This is a breaking news story, and FOX59/CBS4 will keep you updated when more information becomes available.